xubingyue/avocadodb/Documentation/Books/AQL/ExecutionAndPerformance/ParsingQueries.md

 Parsing queries
 ===============

-Clients can use ArangoDB to check if a given AQL query is syntactically valid.
-ArangoDB provides an [HTTP REST API](../../HTTP/AqlQuery/index.html) for this.
+Clients can use AvocadoDB to check if a given AQL query is syntactically valid.
+AvocadoDB provides an [HTTP REST API](../../HTTP/AqlQuery/index.html) for this.

-A query can also be parsed from the ArangoShell using `ArangoStatement`'s `parse` method.
+A query can also be parsed from the AvocadoShell using `AvocadoStatement`'s `parse` method.
 The `parse` method will throw an exception if the query is syntactically invalid.
 Otherwise, it will return the some information about the query.